klaudiusivan/ExcelIO/ReadMe.md

-# SwiftXLSX
+# ExcelIO

-SwiftXLSX is a Swift framework for reading and writing Excel XLSX files.
+ExcelIO is a Swift framework for reading and writing Excel XLSX files.
 It allows developers to integrate Excel file manipulation into their Swift applications easily, with support for handling nested objects, arrays, and basic cell styling.

 ## Table of Contents